ms/buildtogether.tech/10-newcomers/index.md

 6. Develop forms of legitimate peripheral participation.
 :   Newcomers become members of a community by participating in simple, low-risk
     tasks that existing community members believe are valuable.
 Through this
-    <span g="lpp">legitimate peripheral participation</span> (LPP), newcomers
+    <span g="lpp" i="legitimate peripheral participation">legitimate peripheral
-    become acquainted with the community's tasks, vocabulary, and governance so that they can ease into the project.
+    participation</span>, newcomers become acquainted with the community's tasks, vocabulary, and governance so that they can ease into the project.
 For example, submitting pull requests on GitHub can be daunting for newcomers; asking people to file issues about bugs they have found requires less up-front work, but is accepted as also being useful.

 7. Make it easy for newcomers to get started.
-:   One way to facilitate LPP is to make it easy for newcomers to get set up so
+:   One way to facilitate legitimate peripheral participation is to make it easy
-    that they can start work on contributions.
+    for newcomers to get set up so that they can start work on contributions.
     Getting set up to work on a project---going from "I want to help" to "I'm able to help" to "I'm helping"---is often someone's first experience as a community participant.
-Any complexity or confusion at this point is therefore a significant barrier to participation <cite>Steinmacher2014</cite>.
-By
+Any complexity or confusion at this point is therefore a significant barrier to participation
-    treating the process of getting involved with the same care and attention you give to the product itself, you're making it clear that you value those contributors' time and effort
+    <cite>Steinmacher2014</cite>.
+By treating the process of getting involved
+    with the same care and attention you give to the product itself, you're making it clear that you value those contributors' time and effort

 8. Use opportunities for in-person interaction---with care.
 :   Combining newcomer-friendly events and activities with larger gatherings